Yelena Mizulina: Personal life

 Yelena Mizulina is married and has two adult children.

 Her husband Mikhail Muzilin holds a PhD in Philosophy and is a docent at the Faculty of Political Sciences of the Russian Presidential Academy of National Economy and Public Administration.
 He was the head of the Yabloko party headquarters in Yaroslavl.
 He has also formerly served as dean of the Faculty of Social Sciences at the Yaroslavl State University.

 Her son Nikolay Mizulin lives in Brussels with his wife and two children where he works as a lawyer in the firm Mayer Brown.
-This family connection caused a controversy when former Russian Vice Prime Minister Alfred Koch alleged that Nikolay's employer (allegedly gay-friendly) might be in breach of the anti-gay laws instigated by Russian government and spearheaded by Nikolay's mother.
+This family connection caused a controversy when former Russian Vice Prime Minister Alfred Koch alleged that Nikolay's employer, US law firm Mayer Brown, which supports LGBT rights, might be in breach of the anti-gay laws instigated by Russian government and spearheaded by Nikolay's mother.
 After the publication, Alfred Koch was interrogated by Investigative Committee of the Russian Federation for three hours, based on accusations by Yelena Mizulina.
 Also, Mizulina was quoted as saying that Alfred Koch is a part of "paedophile lobby", trying to hinder the Russian government's campaign against sexual criminals.

 Mizulina's daughter Ekaterina is the head of the Moscow Fund of Social-Legal Initiatives "The Rights Capital" (in Russian "Правовая столица"), a firm that acts as a financial intermediary, publishing and advertising, which was reported to belong in fact to Yelena Mizulina.
+She is a strong supporter of Vladimir Putin through her work with the "Safe Internet League", where she is a director of the Association of Market Participants in the Internet Industry, and the Konstantin Malofeev associated St. Basil the Great Foundation.
+The latter organization strongly supports Malofeev's wife Maria Lvova-Belova, who is the Presidential Commissioner for Children's Rights in Russia, and is wanted by the International Criminal Court for war crimes related to child abductions in the Russian invasion of Ukraine.

 In the law proposed by Yelena Mizulina entitled "Concept of the State Family Policy until 2025." (in Russian "Концепции государственной семейной политики до 2025 года"), she has defined the 'ideal family' as marriage with the goal of commonly bringing up three or more children'.
 In this law she also proposes several generations of Russian parents, children and grandchildren should inhabit the same place.
 In a recent interview with the opposition radio station Echo of Moscow, Mizulina when asked why she herself had not conformed with the 'ideal family' she responded the following way: "I wanted three children, Misha [Mikhail – her husband] also wanted three.
 But things happen as they did.
 Fate has given us two".

 In 1994, a polemic broke out when she requested a larger state-provided flat in the goal of exotic cat breeding.